 - Make sure that your “visitation” time remains parenting time.
 If you only see your child every other weekend, it can be easy to spend all of your time with them doing fun things, eating junk food, and doing all the things that make your child happy.
 Try not to become so focused on making your child happy during your parenting time that you forfeit your duty to be their parent.
 There should still be set rules, consequences, bed times, and hygiene standards.
 Make sure that you are doing regular, everyday things—including homework and chores—and not just the fun things during your parenting time.
 Demonstrate that you are willing to do the less than glamorous parenting as well.

 - Make your home their home.
 Make sure your child has clothes, toiletries, toys, and bedding at your home so they aren’t living out of a suitcase, lugging their belongings back and forth.
 Ideally, provide your child with a separate space (a room or portion of a room), so that he or she feels at home in both places they live.
+If you share custody of an infant, make sure to have all of the supplies the baby needs at your home and don’t rely on your co-parent to provide everything to you each time.

 - Exercise your parental rights.
 Make sure you exercise your parental rights especially if you’ve been granted visitation rights with your child.
 Spend as much time with them as you can.
 If you aren’t even exercising the time you have now, the court will not give you more if you try to modify child custody.